-- Review spread of common viral illnesses and disease prevention recommendations with staff and volunteers. - Reinforce need for diligent hand hygiene and respiratory hygiene practices and use of personal protective equipment (gloves, mask with eye protection, gowns in some cases) when providing care or within 2 meters of a patient/resident/client with respiratory illness - Educate and reinforce the use of diligent hand hygiene and respiratory hygiene to patient/residents/clients and visitors - Wherever possible, confine ill residents to rooms until the acute symptoms have resolved - As much as possible, assign the same HCPs to take care of ill clients over the duration of the outbreak. - Post outbreak signage and ABHR at each entrance to unit/facility - Ensure everyone has easy access to hand hygiene stations (e.g. soap and water, ABHR) - HCPs to use droplet and contact precautions when caring for ill individuals. - Advise all visitors of outbreak, emphasize hand hygiene upon entering and exiting site - Remind visitors not to enter the facility if they are ill (e.g. fever, cough, nausea, vomiting) - Ensure all visitors wear personal protective equipment as recommended by the HCPs.
-Nonimmunized visitors, including family, should be advised to consider if visits are necessary since they can spread the disease before they realize they are infectious. - Visitors should only visit one patient/resident/client and not travel from room to room during visit - Increase cleaning and disinfection procedures for common areas and all frequently touched surfaces. - Whenever possible dedicate equipment to be used only on that patient/resident/client.
-In the event that equipment must be shared it requires thorough cleaning and disinfection in between patients/residents/clients.
+- Review spread of common viral illnesses and disease prevention recommendations with staff and volunteers. - Reinforce need for diligent hand hygiene and respiratory hygiene practices and use of personal protective equipment (gloves, mask with eye protection, gowns in some cases) when providing care or within 2 meters of a patient/resident/client with respiratory illness. - Educate and reinforce the use of diligent hand hygiene and respiratory hygiene to patient/residents/clients and visitors. - Wherever possible, confine ill residents to rooms until the acute symptoms have resolved. - As much as possible, assign the same HCPs to take care of ill clients over the duration of the outbreak. - Post outbreak signage and ABHR at each entrance to unit/facility. - Ensure everyone has easy access to hand hygiene stations (e.g. soap and water, ABHR). - HCPs should use droplet and contact precautions when caring for ill individuals. - Advise all visitors of outbreak, emphasize hand hygiene upon entering and exiting site. - Remind visitors not to enter the facility if they are ill (e.g. fever, cough, nausea, vomiting). - Ensure all visitors wear personal protective equipment as recommended by the HCPs.
+Non-immunized visitors, including family, should be advised to consider if visits are necessary since they can spread the disease before they realize they are infectious. - Visitors should only visit one patient/resident/client and not travel from room to room during visit. - Increase cleaning and disinfection procedures for common areas and all frequently touched surfaces. - Whenever possible dedicate equipment to be used only on that patient/resident/client.
+In the event that equipment must be shared, it requires thorough cleaning and disinfection in between patients/residents/clients.

-If it is confirmed that Influenza is the causative organism by the laboratory.
+If it is confirmed that Influenza is the causative organism by the laboratory:

-- Exclude (or reassign) health care workers not protected by vaccination unless taking antiviral prophylaxis.
-Those who need prophylaxis can obtain a prescription from the physician. - Start antiviral prophylaxis administration to residents as advised by the Medical Health Officer and in consultation with your Medical Director, if applicable. - Exclude ill health care providers from the workplace until at least five days from onset of symptoms or until acute symptoms have resolved, whichever is longer.
+- Start antiviral prophylaxis administration to residents as advised by the Medical Health Officer and in consultation with your Medical Director, if applicable. - Exclude ill health care providers from the workplace until at least five days from onset of symptoms or until acute symptoms have resolved, whichever is longer.